codenothing/Nlint/doc/Render.md

 - **callback:** Function that gets called once the rendering is complete.

-The callback function gest passed two arguments.
+The callback function gets passed two arguments.
 The first is an error that might have bubbled up during rendering, and the second is current instance of the Render Object.

 	// Render Instance